This post may contain affiliate links. Please read our disclosure policy.

 This sour cream and onion chicken recipe is a fun take on the classic flavors!
-Tender chicken breasts are pan-fried and smothered in the rich and creamy sauce.
+Tender chicken breasts are pan-fried and smothered in an easy, rich, and creamy sauce.

 Looking for more chicken recipes?
 Check out my roundup of 50+ Easy Chicken Dinner Ideas.

 This sour cream chicken is easy to make and quick as well.
 Apart from being a creative 30-minute meal to change up the rotation, it’s also fantastic if you or someone you’re cooking for is on a low-carb diet!
 It’s kind of got Chicken Stroganoff vibes but without the mushrooms.
 It’s those familiar sour cream and onion flavors you crave.

 The sauce is perfectly balanced between being creamy yet with a hint of tang.
 I don’t know about you, but I’m definitely a sauce person.
 This skillet chicken recipe makes plenty of really rich sauce, and it’s amazing over a big ol’ pile of mashed potatoes.

 - Chicken – we’re cutting chicken breasts lengthwise to make smaller cutlets